WHAT DO YOU NEED?

 WRITE YOUR OWN DIVORCE AGREEMENT

 At Divorce Without Court, we help you with the court forms and we can also help you “bake the pie” with a fair, legally enforceable agreement that protects your assets and your relationships.
 Learn more here.

-PRIVATE, FAIR, AND REASONABLE
+PRIVATE, FAIR, AND RELIABLE

 UNDERSTAND YOUR OPTIONS

 Everyone starts their divorce thinking, “I can just fill out divorce forms and we're done.”
 And if you have no assets to divide, and you both completely agree on what you want in the future, then this option could work for you.
 If you choose to fill out your own divorce forms, then you don't need to pay a lawyer.
 The King County Clerk has all the forms available for free here and the Court Facilitator will help you with the forms for $30.
 Our subscription self-help process can supplement this low-cost option too.
 Learn More Here.

 Many people find, however, that the forms have legal repercussions.
 Filing a divorce can change the rate a bank will offer you for a loan, or even hurt your credit score.
 And a financial asset/debt division that's left to be sorted out after the divorce can easily leave you in a less than ideal situation for several years after your divorce.
 Many women, in particular, end up losing their home, or having to sell at an inconvenient time, because the paperwork wasn't handled correctly.
 Divorce rules are confusing and counter-intuitive.
 And even if you hire a divorce lawyer, most lawyers tend to focus on fighting in court, not on you and your needs.

 We can help you sort out what you want and save money in the long run.
 In Washington State, it is family law “best practices” to use a Settlement Agreement as a contract.
 The Settlement Agreement sets up everything that you both agree to do and pay in the future.
 This keeps everything clear, and everyone is on the same page.
 It lowers stress because you know what's going to happen and how you will work out any future issues.

 This Settlement Agreement can be customized to fit your situation.
 The state sets a minimum for child support, and there are some legal requirements for your property and asset division.
 Outside of these guidelines, your divorce is up to you.
 You can use our services to make your divorce work for you.
-Call 206-747-3029 today and start taking back control.

 BUILD ON THE GOTTMAN INSTITUTE'S RESEARCH IN YOUR DIVORCE

 A divorce can be a new beginning.
 Dr. John Gottman was divorced twice before he met his current wife, and together, they became famous for his research on successful relationships.

 A successful relationship is not necessarily one where two people live together forever.
 A successful relationship during a divorce is one where each person can listen and help each other write the “story of your divorce” in a way that helps both partners, and any children, to grow and feel safe during the family's transition.